acomaviation/aerobid-legal-docs/privacy_policy.md

 #### Marketing

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
-You can manage your marketing preferences or opt out of marketing at any time by following the opt-out links on any marketing message sent to you or by [contacting us](#bookmark=id.4i7ojhp)<span style="text-decoration:underline;"> </span>at any time.
+You can manage your marketing preferences or opt out of marketing at any time by following the opt-out links on any marketing message sent to you or by [contacting us](#contact-details) at any time.

 #### Promotional offers from us